trahnagrom/controlled-assessment/report2.md

 ####Design

 At the start of the program, the user will be displayed an option whether to create a new entry into the address book or to search the address book for an already present entry.
 If 'Option 1' is selected then the user will be asked to enter the necessary information.
-If instead, 'Option 2' is selected then the user will be aksed to inputnthe piece of information they want to search, such as entering the name or phone number that is being searched for within the database.
+If instead, 'Option 2' is selected then the user will be aksed to input the piece of information they want to search, such as entering the name or phone number that is being searched for within the database.
 Once the bit of information wanted has been searched then the program runs through the different categories until a match is found.
 It will display an error message for each category that does not have a match within it.

 ###Pseudocode
 ```
 BEGIN
-CHOOSE eithercreate an entry or search an entry
+CHOOSE either create an entry or search an entry
 IF creating:
     INPUT details:
                   -lastname